IBM-Bluemix-Docs/security-advisor/notifications.md

 {: #channel-create}

 To start receiving notifications immediately, you can configure a notification channel by using either the dashboard or the API.

+You can create up to 15 channels.
+{: note}

 ### With the GUI
 {: #channel-create-gui}